 Sycamore Canyon Park

-Situated on the eastern slopes of the Santa Susana Mountains, the park encompasses much of the upper Sycamore Canyon, which has been designated as a California State Natural Site and a National Historic Landmark.
+Set on the eastern slopes of the Santa Susana Mountains, Sycamore Canyon Park embraces much of the upper Sycamore Canyon - a space so ecologically significant it's been designated as both a California State Natural Site and a National Historic Landmark.

-The open grassy areas and walking paths provide excellent opportunities for dogs to socialize and get exercise in a clean, well-maintained environment.
+The open grassy areas and walking paths provide excellent opportunities for your pup to make new friends and burn off energy in a clean, well-maintained setting.

 All Features & Facilities